 If a case cannot be settled, and a hearing is conducted, an experienced securities regulatory lawyer can present the most advantageous defense for you.
 An experienced regulatory attorney will be needed to analyze relevant documents, prepare to present and cross examine witnesses and prepare you for your testimony before a hearing panel.

 As can be seen from above, the need for experienced counsel to assist in defending a regulatory investigation is unquestioned.
-If you are to be a witness in, or you or your firms are targets of a regulatory investigation, call us now.
+If you are to be a witness in, or you or your firm is a target of, a regulatory investigation, call us now.